How to Find the Best Eye Cream

 What to Look for in an Eye Cream

-You don't necessarily need a separate product labeled eye cream, eye gel, or eye serum if you're already using a well-formulated facial moisturizer or serum that has the right texture for the skin around your eyes.
+You don't necessarily need a separate eye cream if you're already using a well-formulated facial moisturizer or serum that has the right texture for the skin around your eyes.
 That type of face product can absolutely work effectively around the eye area, too.

 Dark Circles, Puffy Eyes, and Sagging Skin

-In terms of sagging and wrinkles, all the same astounding ingredients for the face work around the eye area, too.
-Just like the face, skin around the eye responds beautifully to generous amounts of antioxidants and skin-repairing ingredients (the same goes for your neck and chest as well).
-You must, however, keep your expectations realistic, especially when it comes to products that claim to "lift" skin.
-You can tighten and firm skin to a certain degree, but no skincare product can magically pull up drooping eyelids or sagging under-eye bags.
+In terms of sagging and wrinkles, all the same astounding antioxidants and skin-replenishing ingredients for the face are great around the eye area, too, but you must keep your expectations realistic.
+You can help skin look and feel firmer to a certain degree, but no skincare product can magically pull up drooping eyelids or sagging under-eye bags.
 Both of these concerns, when more prominent, are best dealt with by a cosmetic surgeon, not skincare.

 During the Day, SPF is Key!